Abdullah Keşvelioğlu

 Research interests

-Theories of international relations, foreign policy, Russian foreign policy, Western Balkans
+Theories of international relations, international security, foreign policy, Türkiye, Russia and the Western Balkans

 Background